DevExpress/devextreme-documentation/api-reference/10 UI Components/dxDataGrid/1 Configuration/summary/calculateCustomSummary.md

 If the custom summary item is calculated by a [column](/api-reference/10%20UI%20Widgets/dxDataGrid/1%20Configuration/summary/totalItems/column.md '/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/summary/totalItems/#column'), this field contains the value from a cell of this column.
 Otherwise, it contains a whole object from the data source.

 ---
 This is a single function for all custom summary items.
-Specify a [name](/api-reference/10%20UI%20Widgets/dxDataGrid/1%20Configuration/summary/totalItems/name.md '/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/summary/totalItems/#name') for each item to identify them in the function.
+Specify a [name](/api-reference/10%20UI%20Widgets/dxDataGrid/1%20Configuration/summary/totalItems/name.md '/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/summary/totalItems/#name') for each item to identify it in the function.

 A summary value calculation is conducted in three stages: *start* - the **totalValue** is initialized; *calculate* - the **totalValue** is modified; *finalize* - the **totalValue** is adjusted.
 To identify the current stage, check the value of the **summaryProcess** field that belongs to the function's parameter: